How to Adjust Chainsaw Tension in Simple and Easy Steps?

 Adjusting a chainsaw tension includes finding the right tensioning system for a chainsaw and loosening its bar nuts.
 Followed by using the tensioning screw to adjust the chain tension, checking the chain tension with a tension tool, and then tightening the bar nuts back up.

-Adjusting Proper Chain Tension On a Chainsaw By Hand
+Adjusting Chain Tension By Hand

 Here’s how to adjust the chain tension on a saw manually: